Predeploys

 end

-When relaying a message through the L2ToL2CrossDomainMessenger, it is important to require that the _destination equal to block.chainid to ensure that the message is only valid on a single chain.
+When relaying a message through the L2ToL2CrossDomainMessenger, it is important to require that the _destination be equal to block.chainid to ensure that the message is only valid on a single chain.
 The hash of the message is used for replay protection.

 It is important to ensure that the source chain is in the dependency set of the destination chain, otherwise it is possible to send a message that is not playable.